 \subsection{Performance of the keywords extraction module}

-In order to evaluate the benefits of FactTeR-ChecKey, our approach is compared with two baseline methods in a general and a Twitter-specific scenario.
-The two baseline methods are the statistical RAKE algorithm~\cite{RoseStuart2010AKEf} and the multilingual version of KeyBERT which use \texttt{paraphrase-xlm-r-multilingual-v1} as semantic-aware model.
-RAKE is a well-known statistical method for keyword extraction, and KeyBERT incorporates the state-of-the-art Transformer models for keyword extraction.
+In order to evaluate the benefits of FactTeR-ChecKey, our approach is compared against two baseline methods in a general and a Twitter-specific scenario.
+The two baseline methods selected for this comparison are the statistical Rapid Automatic Keyword Extraction (RAKE) algorithm~\cite{RoseStuart2010AKEf} and the multilingual version of KeyBERT which use \texttt{paraphrase-xlm-r-multilingual-v1} as semantic-aware model.
+RAKE is a well-known statistical method for keyword extraction based on the collocation and co-occurrence of words by eliminating stopwords and punctuation, not taking into account any semantic information for the extraction process.
+On the other hand, KeyBERT incorporates state-of-the-art Transformer models for keyword extraction.
 The evaluation task consists on extracting keywords from the 60 Spanish hoaxes used previously in this project.
 Figure~\ref{fig:keywords_example} provides an overview of the hoaxes data and the queries built for searching through the Twitter API.
-The queries are built concatenating the different keywords extracted with the AND logical operator.
+The queries are built concatenating the different keywords extracted with the \textquote{AND} logical operator.
 Precision, recall, and F1 score are the metrics used to evaluate the ability to extract keywords compared to manually extracted keywords.
-The general scenario represents the keywords that in a common situation would be used, such as a web browser.
-On the other hand, Twitter-specific scenario represents the situation of searching information through the Twitter advanced search API\footnote{\href{https://twitter.com/search-advanced?lang=en}{https://twitter.com/search-advanced?lang=en}}.
-Although this API contains different search operators, it does not handle correctly the presence of verbs in the query to extract information.